ByGregMarine/bygregmarine.com/content/pages/vitamin-g/chapter-10014/index.md

   - Motivational
   - SocialMedia
 ---
-> We get to choose who can critize us.
+> We get to choose who can criticize us.
 Everyone in our lives has something to say.
 However, who we listen to is entirely up to us.
 Be sure to choose wisely.
 And remember, not everyone has your best interests in mind.
 Some people tear others down to make themselves feel better.